InfluxCommunity/influxdb3-js/influxdb3-client.connectionoptions.timeout.md

 ## ConnectionOptions.timeout property

-socket timeout, 10000 milliseconds by default in node.js
+socket timeout.
+10000 milliseconds by default in node.js.
+Not applicable in browser (option is ignored).

 **Signature:**